d3x0r/STFRPhysics/Curvature.md

 Subtraction of one curvature from another is the change in curvature, and that delta can be used to compute a relative basis frame.

 Computing a basis frame is slightly less work than rotating an arbitrary point.

+Dual Contouring - https://people.eecs.berkeley.edu/~jrs/meshpapers/SchaeferWarren2.pdf  uses a QEF solver (quadradic error function), to track differences in matrixes that represent the normal of surface, so it can find opposing surfaces and not merge them; maintaining the same manifold.
+This would be trivally implemented using log-quaternion differentials.

 ## The original troubling question...